ScoopML/ScoopML-actions/README.md

 # ScoopML-actions
 Github actions for ScoopML

-No Code Machine learning using github actions!!
+No Code Machine learning using github actions!!(!!Experimental !!)

 Made using pycaret tool